Nemikolh/Aura/README.md

 Please verify that the support of these elements is not limited especially on lower platforms.

-Aura was developed and tested on Windows and DirectX11.
+Aura was developed and tested on Windows and DirectX11.<br />
 Although there should be not definitive or critical reason that it wouldn't work, no other platform/graphic API is currently garanteed.

 Historically, Texture2DArrays were introduced in Unity 5.4 which makes it the lowest version compatible with Aura.

 However, multi-threaded ComputeShaders compilation was introduced in Unity 2017.2 which makes it the advised minimum version.

 **The main ComputeShader has many variants (for performance purposes).
-This will lead its compilation, and therefore the import of the package in Unity, to take a long time (usually from 20 minutes to an hour!).
+This will lead its compilation, and therefore the import of the package in Unity, to take a long time (usually from 20 minutes to an hour!). <br />
-PLEASE DO NOT KILL UNITY AND WAIT UNTIL THE IMPORT IS DONE.
+PLEASE DO NOT KILL UNITY AND WAIT UNTIL THE IMPORT IS DONE.<br />
 If you did kill Unity, or experienced any trouble, during importation, you'll get a "NullReference Exception", re-import the file Aura/Shaders/ComputeShaders/ComputeDataComputeShader.compute**

 Also, please also understand that you might need a Technical Artist or a Graphics Programmer if you want to make Aura fit some special requirements.